Quitting my Job to Thru-Hike the Appalachian Trail

 My jobs in digital advertising were something I feel into after college, but it’s never been something I’ve felt passionate about.
 My passions are scattered.
-It’s in clay and illustration and writing and fitness.
-It’s not in one place but instead forever moving, so the goal is to live that way for the time being.
+It’s in clay and illustration and writing and fitness and mental health advocacy.
+It’s not in one place but instead forever moving, so for the time being, my goal is to live that way.
+Because that’s where there’s alignment.
+Because that’s what is most true for me.
 I am leaving without anything back here waiting for me, which is terrifying, but I trust that it’s the right move.
 And I’m excited for a change.
-Perhaps I’ll find myself back in the industry.
+Perhaps I’ll find myself back in the same industry.
 Maybe I’ll go back to school.
-I may fall into another random career.
-Or maybe I’ll return to the service industry, which I love.
-I’m grateful that I have been receiving support and validation not only from my friends and family, but from the people that I see everyday.
-I wouldn’t change my experience or my decisions for anything, and that’s the only indication that I’m doing this right.
+Maybe I’ll work in the service industry.
+So, I wouldn’t change my decision to quit my job for anything, and that’s the only one true way that I know it’s the right move.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!